 And some people really feel the cold more than others.

-It would be a beautiful thing if our mental seasons were evenly distributed and synchronised.
+It would be a beautiful thing if our psychosocial seasons were synchronised.

 But face it, we’re all in different hemispheres, time-zones.